 -

-If the employee normally doesn’t work on Saturday, their Christmas Day and New Year’s Day would be observed the following Monday (27 December and 3 January) and they would have these Mondays as their paid public holidays.
+If the employee normally doesn’t work on Saturday, their Christmas Day and New Year’s Day would be observed the following Monday and they would have these Mondays as their paid public holidays.

 -

-If the employee normally works on Saturday, their Christmas Day and New Year’s Day would be observed on Saturday (25 December and 1 January) and they would have these Saturdays as their paid public holidays.
+If the employee normally works on Saturday, their Christmas Day and New Year’s Day would be observed on Saturday and they would have these Saturdays as their paid public holidays.

 -

-If the employee normally doesn’t work on Sunday, their Boxing Day and the Day after New Year’s Day would be observed the following Tuesday (28 December and 4 January) and they would have these Tuesdays as their paid public holidays.
+If the employee normally doesn’t work on Sunday, their Boxing Day and the Day after New Year’s Day would be observed the following Tuesday and they would have these Tuesdays as their paid public holidays.

 -

-If the employee normally works on Sunday, their Boxing Day and the Day after New Year’s Day would be observed on Sunday (26 December and 2 January) and they would have these Sundays as their paid public holidays.
+If the employee normally works on Sunday, their Boxing Day and the Day after New Year’s Day would be observed on and they would have these Sundays as their paid public holidays.

 Cancelling approved annual holidays is a matter of negotiation